 The massive dam was built in just five years.
 That’s one of the fun facts you’ll learn if you take a guided Hoover Dam tour, including the power plant.
 Tour information, including ticket pricing, is available on the US Bureau of Reclamation site.

 In addition to its most famous water-taming resident, Boulder City offers more to see.
 Families will want to visit the Nevada State Railroad Museum.
-Look at its historic locomotives and climb all-aboard its 45-minute train ride.
+Look at its historic locomotives and climb all-aboard this 45-minute train ride.

 2. Lake Mead National Recreational Area